PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_apiInt.md

 - **Expedition Web API**: Exposes all the Expedition functionalities via an Application Program Interface that offers high level of scripting and automation
 - **Expedition Web UI**: Provides a web interface that offers access to all Expedition functionalities with a low learning curve
-- **Expedition Converter**: In charge of parsing and translating third party vendors' configurations into PANOS firewalls and Panoramas
+- **Expedition Parser**: In charge of parsing and translating third party vendors' configurations into PANOS firewalls and Panoramas
 - **Expedition Analytics**: Offers functionalities for traffic log analytics, rule improvement suggestions, and other "data analytics"-related tasks

 As most of the Web APIs, Expedition has exposed the functionalities making use of routes and HTTP verbs.